 Ask Gary and 411 Pain are not run by lawyers; they are run by chiropractors.
 If you are injured in a car accident and want to talk with an attorney, call us and we will fully explain your rights to you.
 We are Minnesota personal injury lawyers.
 Our attorneys have more than 25 years’ experience successfully handling hundreds of car and truck accident cases.
 We will provide you with a free initial consultation, and we always only charge based on a percentage of the compensation you receive.

-Pam Rochlin was a partner with Meshbesher and Spence before joining with David Rochlin, so we will give you big firm experience but small firm attention.
+Pam Rochlin was a partner with Meshbesher and Spence before joining with husband David Rochlin, so we will give you big firm experience but small firm attention.
 We have offices where you can meet with a car accident lawyer in Edina, Minneapolis, St. Louis Park, and Woodbury.
 Our attorneys also meet people to discuss car accident injuries at their homes throughout Minnesota, including St. Paul, Roseville, Brooklyn Center, Minnetonka, Plymouth, Chanhassen, Burnsville, Richfield, etc. And hospitals like HCMC, Abbott Northwestern, North Memorial, and others.
 You can call us or email us using the contact information on the website.